When to use Play or Preview mode?

 Play mode can be useful if you’re just trying to see how the WalkMe item will appear on the page.
 For example, if you created a Launcher and wanted to make sure it attaches to the right element, you can click “Play” to see how the Launcher would appear if it were published.
 Play mode does not take into account segmentation or autoplay rules, so it can be useful if you are just trying to see how the content would appear to an end-user without having to meet the specific situational logic.

-Note that only one WalkMe item can be tested in “Play” mode at a time.
-Play mode is not recommended for testing WalkMe items that are connected to other WalkMe items (such as launching a Smart Walk-Thru from a Launcher, or a Resource from a ShoutOut).
+• Play mode is not recommended for testing WalkMe items that are connected to other WalkMe items, such as launching a Smart Walk-Thru from a Launcher, or a Resource from a ShoutOut

 When to use Preview mode?